-Characteristics Of An Amazing Zombie Movie
+Characteristics of an Amazing Zombie Movie

 Modern zombie movies are vastly different from earlier takes on the concept, thanks in part to filmmaker George A Romero who was inspired by the apocalyptic scenario of a planet overrun by murderous zombies in movies like The Last Man on Earth and Invisible Invaders.

 One major difference from the earliest forms of zombie lore was the shift away from voodoo.
 Other elements that weren’t necessarily originated by Romero but became a part of the Romero-esque zombie tradition include slow, unbalanced movements; an apocalyptic nihilism where the mere survival of an individual is a victory; and the concept of a “zombie plague” that spreads in epidemic proportions.

 First, zombies are driven by an insatiable hunger to eat the living.
 Second, zombie attacks are shown in explicit detail, ushering in an era of heightened cinematic gore.
 Third, zombies can be killed only by damage to the brain.
 Fourth, zombiism is contagious and can be spread by a bite.

-V/H/S 2
+1. V/H/S 2

 In this film, the viewer gets to witness a zombie outbreak via helmet-mounted GoPro cameras, which give us a perspective that newer to the horror genre.
 Plus, there are little bonuses for people in the know (so don’t immediately close the movie after the final scene).

-Burying The Ex (2014)
+2. Burying the Ex

 Not only is this a gem of a zombie flick, but it also doubles as a dark romantic comedy for those who like grim tales for date night.
 It centers around Max, who is afraid of how his girlfriend will handle his desire to break up.

 “Evil Dead” meets Animal Planet in this campy horror film.
 It’s a film about toxic waste-spawned zombie beavers and is just ridiculously cheesy enough that it gets good.
 Just when you thought you knew everything about zombies, here come non-human zombies to throw you for a loop.

 Not for the faint at heart, Condemned flaunts gore and horror more than many other films on this list.
 The story follows Maya, who moves in with her boyfriend in a squat in Manhattan’s Lower East Side in order to escape her rich, overbearing parents.

 Falling into the horror-comedy category, Deathgasm is a cautionary tale of what happens when you mix stoners with black magic.
 When Brodie and Zakk accidentally unleash a dark force trapped inside a piece of sheet music, it’s not long before the whole town is possessed and it’s up to them to save it from a horde of living dead.

-Night Of The Living Deb (2015)
+6. Night of the Living Deb

 The walk of shame is brought to the next level in Night of the Living Deb.
 Waking up in Ryan’s apartment with no recollection of the night before, Deb realizes upon leaving that the entire world has ended and the awkward pair must seek refuge from the world of zombies outside.

 With such a small budget, a film is doomed to obscurity right?
 Wrong.
 With such solid performances by the cast, Re-Kill is a grim satire that reminds us what a good zombie film looks like.
 The movie centers around a fake TV show based on a SWAT unit whose purpose is hunting down and eliminating “reanimated dead.”
-A real must see!

-What We Become (2015)
+8. What We Become

 What We Become a tight-knit family drama with zombies following a single family unit trapped inside their home by the living dead outside.
 It’s well-shot and handles its minimal story effectively, mirroring common tropes of many indie flicks that gives an interesting spin on a popular topic.

-Train To Busan (2016)
+9. Train to Busan